davehardy632/flash_cards/README.md

               WHERE s.ck = 1;
 ```

+### Categorizing Street Cafes Based on Post Code Prefix and Number of Chairs

-The Rails script to categorize street cafes was written in a rake task, it can be executed by running 'rake categorize:street_cafes'
+*The Rails script to categorize street cafes was written in a rake task, it can be executed by running 'rake categorize:street_cafes'*

 The rake task is tested on the unit and integration levels.
 The specific methods used are tested in '/spec/models/street_cafe_spec.rb' and the integration test is located in 'spec/tasks/rake_tasks_spec.rb'